A magazine of discovery, fact and opinion relating to current affairs, and

 if you are serious about conserving our planet and minimizing climate change, I

-challenge you to look at the website Pandora's Promise
+challenge you to look at the film Pandora's Promise

 with an open mind.
 You